 19/10/17 Meridian welcomes £51 million UK self driving vehicle investment.

-- £51m to develop UK testing facilities for connected and autonomous vehicles
+- £51 million to develop UK testing facilities for connected and autonomous vehicles

 - Meridian coordinating funding to make UK a global hub for self-driving vehicle development